-Once everything was hooked back up (and amazingly all the systems survived the relocation) we carefully drove the trrailer to the start of the parade route.
-We powered the entire show using a 2.5Kw gasoline generator on the bed of the pickup truck and put the 400 watt stereo PA system on the trailer with the musicians.
-Each of us wore a fanciful "digital" hat crafted by Denise Sciloi and others of The Robot Group (Figure 14).
+Before we knew it, it was time to load everything back onto the trailer to get ready for the parade.
+We powered the entire show using a 2.5Kw gasoline generator on the bed of a pickup truck and put the 400 watt stereo PA system on the trailer with the musicians.
+Each of us wore a fanciful "digital" hat crafted by Denise Sciloi and others of the Robot Group.
 We played music for over an hour and had people clapping and dancing alongside the trailer as we went down Congress Avenue in Austin.
-First Night Austin officials estimated that over 100,000 people viewed the parade that night.
-It was an amazing experience!
+It was an amazing sight!
 I think we fulfilled our mission to create a fun and interesting spectacle.